Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 What if my first yerba mate tastes bitter?

-A bitter mate is almost always caused by water that’s too hot, or by steeping all the yerba at once.
+A bitter mate is almost always caused by water that’s too hot, by steeping all the yerba at once, or letting it steep for too long.
 We always suggest starting at the lowest of 140ºF to minimize the bitterness, then work your way up from there.
+If you follow our tutorial on how to prepare yerba mate, it should make for the best flavor.

 -